Checklist: 10 questions to ask your home inspector

 After the inspection

 9. Overall, what are your biggest concerns about the house?
 This will give you the inspector’s take on nice-to-repair items versus must-repair, and how quickly to address the problems.
 Home inspectors can’t advise you whether or not to purchase a home.
-But the information they provide may help you determine what’s worth negotiating with the sellers.
-Your realtor will be able to advise you on this as well.
+But with the information they share you and your realtor can discuss what’s worth negotiating with the seller.

 10. I have a follow-up question.
 Can you answer this?
 The inspector will go through their findings with you in person.
 But once you receive the final printed version, you may have some additional questions.
 Be sure to get contact information should any inquiries arise.